Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Rules

-- Hit the target number to advance — singles, doubles and trebles all count.
-Any part of the numbered segment works
+- Hit the target to advance — singles, doubles and trebles all count.
+Any part of that number works

-- Three darts per turn — you can advance multiple numbers in a single turn if you hit the right targets
+- Three darts per turn — you can advance through multiple numbers in one turn if you hit them

-- Work through 1 to 20 in order — you must hit each number before moving to the next
+- Go from 1 to 20 in order — no skipping ahead.
+You must hit each number before moving on

-- Finish with the bullseye — after hitting 20, you must hit the bullseye (either outer bull or inner bull) to win
+- Finish on the bullseye — after hitting 20, you need to hit the bull (outer or inner) to win

 Variations